Support ABT Now! ABT TODAY FUND

 In 2009, Williams was a guest artist with Christopher Wheeldon’s Morphoses, performing principal roles in Commedia and Fool’s Paradise.
 Later that year she worked with Wayne McGregor creating a role in his work Dyad 1929 and becoming the youngest ever winner of The Australian Telstra Ballet Dancer of the Year award, as well as the people’s choice award.

 Starting in August 2011, Williams spent six months with Het Nationale Ballet in Amsterdam before joining ABT as a member of the corps de ballet in January 2012.
-Her repertoire includes the Lead D’Jampe and a Shade in La Bayadère, Fairy Summer in Cinderella, Mazurka Lady in Coppélia, Lead Gypsy in Don Quixote, Zulma in Giselle, Bertha Mason in Jane Eyre, Spanish Dance and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Plangon in Of Love and Rage, Carnival Dancer in Othello, a Harlot and Lady Capulet in Romeo and Juliet, Fleur de farine (Wheat flower) and the Countess in Retmansky’s The Sleeping Beauty, Fairy of Charity in The Sleeping Beauty, pas de trois and a big swan in Swan Lake, leading roles in The Brahms-Haydn Variations, Garden Blue, I Feel The Earth Move and With a Chance of Rain and featured roles in After You, Bach Partita, Company B, Drink to Me Only With Thine Eyes, Deuce Coupe, In the Upper Room and Raymonda Divertissements.
+Her repertoire includes the Lead D’Jampe and a Shade in La Bayadère, Fairy Summer in Cinderella, Mazurka Lady in Coppélia, Lead Gypsy in Don Quixote, Zulma in Giselle, Bertha Mason in Jane Eyre, Spanish Dance and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Plangon in Of Love and Rage, Carnival Dancer in Othello, a Harlot and Lady Capulet in Romeo and Juliet, Fairy of Charity in The Sleeping Beauty, Fleur de farine (Wheat flower) and the Countess in Ratmansky’s The Sleeping Beauty, pas de trois, a big swan and the Spanish Dance in Swan Lake, leading roles in The Brahms-Haydn Variations, Garden Blue, I Feel The Earth Move and With a Chance of Rain and featured roles in After You, Bach Partita, Company B, Drink to Me Only With Thine Eyes, Deuce Coupe, In the Upper Room and Raymonda Divertissements.

 She created Marie Antoinette in A Gathering of Ghosts, the Gold Fairy in Alexei Ratmansky’s The Sleeping Beauty, leading roles in AFTERITE and Her Notes, and featured roles in AfterEffect and Songs of Bukovina.

 * created role